 6 Ways to Enjoy Mexico Beach, Florida

 My grandparents, on my mother’s side, first introduced me to Mexico Beach, Florida about 10 years ago, and it was love at first sight.
 Growing up in the southeastern United States, I was immediately taken by the town’s charm and nostalgic feel.
 It’s not often you find at beach town without any high rise condos or large scale shopping malls, and the slower pace of life in Mexico Beach reminds me of home.
 The folks are friendly, and the beaches are clean and plentiful.
-Here are a few way you, too, can enjoy one of my favorite cites on the Unforgettable Coast.
+Here are a few way you, too, can enjoy one of my favorite Florida cities on the Unforgettable Coast.